EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 You can tweak `90d` to anything you want: `30d`, `7d`, `365d`, etc. Even 1h for an hour or 2m for two minutes.

+> 💡 **Pro-Tip:** <br/>
-> **Pro-Tip:** _use 30d for Monthy reports; switch to 90 days at the end of the quarter to pivot to a quarterly report 😎_
+>- _Use 30d for Monthy reports; switch to 90 days at the end of the quarter to pivot to a quarterly report 😎_ <br/>

-> _Use 5m to check if something you did immediately affected ingest cost and confirm whether you broke something 😅_
+>- _Use 5m to check if something you did affected ingest cost and immediately confirm whether you broke something 😅_

 <br/>

 ### 3.) **`| where IsBillable == true`**
-This is where the magic (and savings) happen.
+This is where the magic happens.
 We only care about records that **count toward your bill**.
 Some logs might be free or included (e.g., certain platform logs). `IsBillable == true` filters out the noise, leaving only data that actually costs you money.

 <br/>